-The Bachelor of Commerce in Accounting is fully SAICA-accredited, providing students with a well-rounded foundational education in preparation to becoming a Chartered Accountant who can lead responsibly in a variety of roles in the business sector.
+The Bachelor of Commerce in Accounting provides students with a well-rounded foundational education in preparation to becoming a Chartered Accountant who can lead responsibly in a variety of roles in the business sector.
 Through a deep understanding of finance and accounting, the programme aims to develop in students, the required competencies and innovative thinking skills to ensure that they are capable of adding sustainable value through founding, managing and leading a business within its context.